A Proximal Stochastic Gradient Method with Adaptive Step Size and Variance Reduction for Convex Composite Optimization

-Variance reduction algorithms mentioned above use fixed or diminishing step sizes, see also \cite{duchi2011adaptive,huang2021training} .
+Variance-reduction algorithms mentioned above use fixed or diminishing step sizes; see also \cite{duchi2011adaptive,huang2021training}.
 However, neither of these two approaches can be efficient.

-Recently, Tan et al.\cite{tan2016barzilai} proposed the SVRG-BB algorithm that combines the SVRG method with the Barzilai-Borwein(BB) stepsize\cite{barzilai1988two}.
-The BB step size uses past gradient information to adaptively calculate step sizes, avoiding linear search.
+Recently, Tan et al.~\cite{tan2016barzilai} proposed the SVRG-BB algorithm that combines the SVRG method with the Barzilai--Borwein (BB) step size~\cite{barzilai1988two}.
+The BB step size uses past gradient information to adaptively calculate step sizes, avoiding line search.
 The forms of BB step sizes are as follows:

-BB1 step size (Long step size)
+BB1 step size (long step size)

-BB2 step size (Short step size)
+BB2 step size (short step size)